cvat-ai/cvat/changelog.d/20240521_132410_krishavrajsingh_endPolyline.md

-### Fixed
+### Added

-- Stop editing polyline when n key pressed (<https://github.com/cvat-ai/cvat/pull/7922>)
+- Polyline editing may be finished using corresponding shortcut (<https://github.com/cvat-ai/cvat/pull/7922>)